ETIMC/Report/typst/sections/Sprint 4.typ

 )

 == Automatic card detection
 To enable automatic NFC card detection, instead of having to push a button, it was decided to add a sensor-based trigger to the NFC reading mechanism.
-Since light-dependent resistors (LDRs) were available they were selected for this purpose due to their relative simplicity and familiarity @arduinotechdk_lys_2025.
+Since light-dependent resistors (LDR) were available they were selected for this purpose due to their relative simplicity and familiarity @arduinotechdk_lys_2025.

 The idea behind the detection mechanism was placing a LED at the bottom of the holder for the NFC reader and placing the LDR through a small hole from the top side of the holder.
 When no card was present, the LED light would pass unobstructed to the LDR.
 However, when a card was inserted, it would block the light, causing the LDR's resistance to change.
 This shift in light intensity could then be detected in software, triggering the system to initiate an NFC card scan automatically.